Lure CoursingCoursing Your Greyhound

 Conditioning: Lure Coursing is not the same as a run in the back yard.
 Greyhounds put a hundred percent into coursing and an overweight dog that has been a couch potato for a year since he retired from racing should NOT course until he gets into shape.

 Take an honest look at your greyhound.
 Can you clearly see the outline of two or 3 ribs?
 Fat rolls do not count.
 Can you see the tips of his hip bones?
-Is he within 5lbs of his listed racing weight?
+Is he within a pound or two of his listed racing weight?
 You can usually find your dog's racing weight listed on Greyhound Data by putting in his registered racing name.
 If your dog is not as trim as he used to be, he needs to wait to compete until he has lost some weight.
-Your dog will loose weight with just a small decrease in food and the big increase in exercise necessary to get in shape for coursing.
+Your dog will lose weight with just a small decrease in food and the big increase in exercise necessary to get in shape for coursing.
 Your greyhound’s risk of injury is much higher if he is overweight even if he is just running in the back yard.

 If you aren’t sure if your greyhound is at a good weight for coursing, take him to a lure coursing event to watch and ask someone there.
 Coursing folks are an incredibly helpful group of people that will put the dogs welfare ahead of possibly offending someone.
 It is embarrassing to hear that your dog is too fat but many of us heard it when we first started coursing.
 In coursing your dog runs farther and more often than he did at the race track so you want him as thin as he was when he raced.
 A good “pet weight” is NOT a good coursing weight.
 Human sprinters are on the thin side and the same is true of dog sprinters.